ezequiasjunior/ezos/modifications_linux_arch.md

 Partitioning:

 ⚠️  Attention!
 This step will erase data.
-Make sure to have an backup of your files before doing it.
+Make sure to have a backup of your files before doing it.

 - check disk partitions using: